burkeholland/quick-start/src/chapters/chapter5.md

 		</ActionBar>
 </Page.actionBar>
 ```
+You have now added an [ActionBar](https://docs.nativescript.org/ApiReference/ui/action-bar/ActionBar), which is a UI component that includes various menu items, enclosed in the `<ActionBar.actionItems>` tag.
+The title of the ActionBar allows page-specific titles to be displayed.

->Note, we need to tell iOS devices where to place this menu item (on the right) as normally, for iOS, action bar items are placed from left to right in sequence.
+>Note, on iOS devices, action bar items are placed from left to right in sequence, so you can override that by specifying an icon's position.

 Now you need to get your grocery list into a comma-delimited format and feed it to the socialSharing widget.
 To do this, add a function to return our list at the bottom of `/app/views/list/list.js`: